 It is important not to get complacent.
 Bike thieves will always be on the lookout for the weak link – the lazy locker – on which to focus their efforts.
 Visit our bike parking guide for more information on secure bike parking.

 A properly secured bike is not removable or concealable.
-Even if a truly determined thief attempts to saw through or bend a U-lock, they will be unable to do so quickly or inconspicuously, especially without ruining the very bike parts they are trying to steel.
+Even if a truly determined thief attempts to saw through or bend a U-lock, they will be unable to do so quickly or inconspicuously, especially without ruining the very bike parts they are trying to steal.

 Register your bike